How Much You Need to Save for College

 How to Determine How Much You Will Need to Save

-Tuition costs increase annually, by at least 6%.
-The National Center for Education Statistics found a sharp increase between 2010 and 2020 in private nonprofit college tuition, which is a $5,900 jump!
+Tuition costs increase annually by at least 6%.
+The National Center for Education Statistics found a sharp increase between 2010 and 2021 in private nonprofit college tuition, which is a $4,900 jump!
 Imagine you began a college savings plan in 2010 and saved up to your 2010 tuition goal in 2020.
-If you could lose nearly $6,000 in value then, you could certainly face the same dilemma ten years from now.
+If you lose nearly $6,000 in value, you could face the same dilemma ten years from now.

 The solution?
 Your savings need to increase with inflation, too.
-That means you need to supplement your original college savings target with an investment model that accommodates inflation.
+That means you must supplement your original college savings target with an investment accommodating inflation.
 The 529 plan is the best solution, but more on that later.
 For now, let’s cover some standard college savings amount principles.

 The one-third ratio provides a rough cut of a split.
-It is possible that some parents will save more and therefore need to borrow less.
+Some parents may save more and, therefore, need to borrow less.
 Other parents don’t save as much and may be forced to borrow more or send their children to less expensive colleges.

 Most families plan to save about a third of future college costs for each child.
-On average, however, families save only about 10% of college costs by the time the child turns 18, falling short of the goal.
+On average, however, families save only about 10% of college costs when the child turns 18, falling short of the goal.

 See also: What You Can Pay For with a 529 Plan